Rajabb4685/cyoa-hunger-games/decisions/18-find-tree.md

 ---

 Good!
 You find a tree and stay up to hide yourself from others.
-Right now, you see 4 people walk by and you accidentally drop something in the ground.
+Right now, you see 4 people from earlier walk by you and you accidentally drop something in the ground.
 These 4 people found you.
 What do you do?

 ---